noahzuiuc/crime_data/README.md

 ```

 Run the data processing and then show the dashboard (costs money in OpenRouter inference credits)
+*This method is for convenience, but if there is an error (which can happen randomly sometimes with OpenRouter) it has to be entirely rerun.
+It is recommended to run the individual steps as shown further down.
 ```bash
 python full_run.py
 ```